 It also depends on how much walking you plan to be doing (in which you’ll need warmer options), and if you plan to take public transportation (lots of waiting around freezing on train platforms with the wind whipping your face) or take Ubers (where you can virtually avoid being outside for more than 10 seconds).
 Use your best judgment.

 If I were investing in a down winter parka for living in Chicago now (the coats I have and have frequently recommended are no longer in stock!)
 I would say to look for something that’s a very high fill-power rating (which is the warmth measurement for down coats).
 You’ll want a coat that’s ideally at least 550 or 600 fill-power.
 The zipper should have a storm flap covering (to keep wind out).
 You definitely will want it to have ribbing around the sleeves (also to keep cold air out) and fleece lined pockets.
 A hood isn’t something I love aesthetically but practicality-wise, you’ll definitely want it.
-Something that checks all these boxes is this Marmot coat, for example!
-Another option would be this North Face parka!

 Now, a very honorable mention, if you want something more budget friendly: “THE Amazon coat.”